Emergency food access

 - Washington Connection offers a fast and easy way for families and individuals to apply for a variety of services such as cash, child care, long-term care, and Medicare Savings Programs.
 Individuals that are age 65 or older, blind or disabled may also apply for medical assistance.

 Basic food benefit (EBT) cards can be used to buy food and are available for a range of people.
-You can apply for this benefit on the Basic Food page at the Washington State Department of Social and Health Services.
+U.S. citizens can apply for this benefit on the Basic Food page at the Washington State Department of Social and Health Services.

 - Note: The federal government suspended a work requirement that applied to some adults during this crisis.
 However, the federal government does require that you be a U.S. citizen to qualify for this benefit.